fa-alvarez/python-examples/README.md

 ### furniture.py
 We have two pieces of furniture: a brown wood table and a red leather couch.
 The describe_furniture function can format a sentence that describes these pieces as follows: "This piece of furniture is made of {color} {material}".

+### zoo.py
+This script shows how many types of animals are in a certain category in a zoo.